-The Koi Bettas have a marble pattern of whites, red, and oranges like that of the popular Koi fish.
+The Koi Bettas have a marble pattern of whites, reds, and oranges like that of the popular Koi fish.

-This is a bi-colored variety with a body which is dark blue, steel blue or green while the fins are yellow or orange hence their name.
+This is a bi-colored variety with a body that is dark blue, steel blue, or green while the fins are yellow or orange hence their name.

 Opaque / Pastel

 The Opaque Pastel hue is because of a gene that overlays white milky color over a base color.